smnorris/cwf_fishpassage/README.md

 ## Load required data

-Create the `cwf` schema and load all required data:
+Load all required data, downloading where required:

     cd 01_load
     ./load.sh

-Load table `gradient_barriers` to schema `cwf`

 # Prioritization Steps

-## A. Refine set of watershed groups for modelling/prioritization
+## A. Identify watershed groups supporting species of interest

 From the 256 watershed groups in BC, select groups that are likely to support the species of interest (CH, CO, SK, ST).
 This was primarily a manual task based on review of literature and various datasets.